KazuroAkashi/riscv-verilog/README.md

 ## Testing

 `iverilog` has been used to simulate the processor.
 Makefile contains necessary compiling steps for running `test.c`.
+Make sure `riscv64-elf-gcc`, `riscv64-elf-objdump` and `riscv64-elf-newlib` are installed.

 Run